EoinOKelly/Epic-KFC/server/docs/architecture/network_architecture.md

     FastAPI -->|"postgresql+asyncpg localhost"| Postgres[("PostgreSQL Docker :5432")]
 ```

 Public internet traffic to the gateway is encrypted.
 Traffic from the gateway to the VM is internal HTTP because SSL termination is handled by the provided gateway.
 Nginx is the public HTTP listener on the VM and proxies to FastAPI on `127.0.0.1:8000`.
-FastAPI should not be exposed directly to the public internet.
+FastAPI is not exposed directly to the public internet.

 ## Components